mokpi/Rock-Paper-Scissors-with-Jetson-Nano/README.md

 ### `collection.ipynb`
 Data collection for the rock-paper-scissor hand gestures.

+This is the first stage of the project.

 ### `train_model.ipynb`
 Train the model with the data collected.

+This is the second stage of the project.

 ### `test_game.ipynb`
 Code for testing gameplay process.
 This code is a simplified version of `game.ipynb`, the GPIO part indicating the device's choice of Rock/Paper/Scissor is removed.